 It has some “standard” tasting ice cream which is very tasty and you can also try some stranger ones like sea urchin (vomit).
 The name of the shop in Japanese is: 北のアイスクリーム屋さん.

 But you will find in all different parts of Japan plenty of weird ice cream flavors to try!

-Share it if you like ice cream! –
+Share it if you like ice cream and weird things! –